Los Angeles & California · Telehealth

 What's actually true

-Not being disowned is not the same as being welcomed.
-You are allowed to grieve the gap.
+For those of us who have been disowned, it hurts.
+And also, not being disowned is not the same as being welcomed.
+You are allowed to grieve regardless of your situation.

 Mental Health Concerns We Commonly Address